clevermaps/cm-python-openapi-sdk/docs/AvailableDatasetsApi.md

 with cm_python_openapi_sdk.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = cm_python_openapi_sdk.AvailableDatasetsApi(api_client)
-    project_id = 'project_id_example' # str | Id of the project
+    project_id = 'srb6iq85a8h0ors3' # str | Id of the project
-    dwh_cluster_id = 'dwh_cluster_id_example' # str | Id of the dwh cluster
+    dwh_cluster_id = 'cmstd1' # str | Id of the dwh cluster
     available_datasets_request = cm_python_openapi_sdk.AvailableDatasetsRequest() # AvailableDatasetsRequest |
     type = 'dwh' # str | If the parameter present, only the datasets of given type(s) are returned.
 Parameter can be repeated. (optional) subtype = 'geometryPoint' # str | If the parameter present, only the dwh datasets of given subtype(s) are returned.
 Parameter can be repeated, e.g. `?subtype=geometryLine&subtype=geometryPolygon`  If a parameter `type=dwh` is present then a subtype parameter is ignored and all subtypes of dwh datasets are returned.  (optional) expand = 'expand_example' # str | Expand datasets to minimalize roundtrips. (optional) var_from = 'clients.postcode_point' # str | Specify the dataset foreign key to limit list of available datasets.
 This allows to find just datasets from one date dimension.
-Alterantively, you can specify the model subtree by setting a primary key of dataset.
+Alternatively, you can specify the model subtree by setting a primary key of dataset.
 In this case, only the dataset specified by it's primary key and the connected datasets will be returned.  (optional)

     try:
         api_response = api_instance.available_datasets(project_id, dwh_cluster_id, available_datasets_request, type=type, subtype=subtype, expand=expand, var_from=var_from)